cswpy/SimpleDB/Lab2/Lab2-starter-code/readme.md

 At file level, `HeapFile.insertTuple()` insert a given tuple into a file by finding a page in the file which has an empty slot for insertion and then calls `HeapPage.insertTuple()` on that page, and `HeapFile.deleteTuple()` deletes a given tuple in a file by locating the page on which the tuple is stored using its record id and calls `HeapPage.deleteTuple()` on that page.
 Both `HeapFile.insertTuple()` and `HeapFile.deleteTuple()` return an ArrayList of pages that are modified.

-In the buffer pool, given a tuple and a table id, `BufferPool.insertTuple()` locates the `HeapFile` associated with the table using `getCatalog().getDatabaseFile()` and then calls `HeapPage.insertTuple()` on that page to insert the given tuple.
-The list of pages returned by `HeapPage.insertTuple()` are marked dirty; the pages that are not originally in the buffer pool are then added using the `BufferPool.getPage()` method, and those origianally in the buffer pool are replaced by the modified version of the pages. `BufferPool.deleteTuple()` works similarly by invoking `HeapFile.deleteTuple()`.
+In the buffer pool, given a tuple and a table id, `BufferPool.insertTuple()` locates the `HeapFile` associated with the table using `getCatalog().getDatabaseFile()` and then calls `HeapFile.insertTuple()` on that file to insert the given tuple.
+The list of pages returned by `HeapFile.insertTuple()` are marked dirty; the pages that are not originally in the buffer pool are then added using the `BufferPool.getPage()` method, and those origianally in the buffer pool are replaced by the modified version of the pages. `BufferPool.deleteTuple()` works similarly by invoking `HeapFile.deleteTuple()`.

 ## Insertion and Deletion
 For insertion/deletion, we iterated the dirtied pages returned from `heapfile.insertTuple()/heapfile.deleteTuple()`, marked each page as dirty, and added it to the buffer pool heap map.
 If the dirty page was not in the buffer pool, we called the `getPage` method to check whether we had to evict an existing page.